 - Lifestyle: Maintain a healthy weight, exercise regularly, and consider co-factors like magnesium and vitamin K2 for optimal absorption.

-How 1st Optimal Supports Your Health Needs
+How 1st Optimal Supports Your Wellness Journey

 At 1st Optimal, we are committed to providing you with the latest health information and personalized wellness solutions.
 To learn more about how dietary choices impact your health and to receive personalized guidance, visit our website at 1stOptimal.com.
 From comprehensive testing to targeted supplementation, we help identify and address dysfunctions and sub-optimal health so you can feel your best.